Study Type: This is an observational study

 For each team, at least one movement disorder specialist is required who is fluent in English and the native language.
 Other specialists (professional translator, linguist, cultural expert etc.) are optional.

 The proposed list of these two teams and the raters who will participate in the validation phase will be submitted to the Chair of the MDS Clinical Outcome Assessments (COA) Program, Dr. Sheng Luo.
 This will be shared with members of the MDS Translation Steering Committee.
 Current members of the Translation Steering Committee include: Christopher Goetz, Glenn T. Stebbins, Pablo Martinez-Martin, Sheng Luo, Monica M. Kurtis, and Michelle H. S. Tosin, Alvaro Sánchez Ferro, and Tiago Mestre.
 The Translation Steering Committee will grant approval to initiate the translation program.

 The PI for each language group will agree on behalf of the team to publication guidelines which are as follows:

 - Investigators will have the responsibility to summarize their findings and submit them to the MDS.

 - They will be encouraged to submit findings for peer-review publication and will determine authorship independently of the Translation Steering Committee or MDS.
 Authors are encouraged to submit to the MDS journals, Movement Disorders or Movement Disorders - Clinical Practice, although acceptance is not guaranteed.
-They will agree to acknowledge the MDS Rating Scale Program, copyright ownership of the translated scale as belonging to MDS and list the members of the Translation Steering Committee along with other people who participated in the program.
+They will agree to acknowledge the MDS COA Program, copyright ownership of the translated scale as belonging to MDS and list the members of the Translation Steering Committee along with other people who participated in the program.

 - The Chairs of the MDS COA Committee and Dr. Goetz will have final approval of the list of acknowledgments.

 - A copy of the final publication will be submitted to MDS and the Chairs of the COA Program.